enonic/app-formbuilder/README.md

 * Set the XP_HOME variable to point to your Enonic home folder.

 ### Installation ###
-* Run "./gradlew deploy" (UNIX) or "gradlew.bat deploy" to install to a local installation.
+* Run "./gradlew deploy" (UNIX) or "gradlew.bat deploy" (Windows) to install to a local installation.

 ### Install to server ###
 * Run "./gradlew build" to build, and then copy the jar-file created under "/build/libs"